huaminghuangtw/Second-Brain/My-Evergreen-Notes/emotion control.md

 The Two Arrows
 > In life, we cannot always control the first arrow.
 However, the second arrow is our REACTION to the first.
 The second arrow is always optional.

+“Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.” ― Viktor E. Frankl

 "Between (triggering) stimulus and (emotional) response there is a space (gap).
 In that space is our power to choose our response.
-In our response lies our growth and our freedom." — Viktor Frankl
+In our response lies our growth and our freedom." — Viktor E. Frankl
 - When you create space between stimulus and response, you create power in yourself.

 "Your living is determined not so much by what life brings to you as by the attitude you bring to life; not so much by what happens to you as by the way your mind looks at what happens." — Khalil Gibran